-Family shares story to raise awareness on Congenital Heart Disorder
+Family shares story to raise awareness on congenital heart disorder

 Several Women of Impact will be raising awareness and funds in Palm Beach County leading up to the April 27 Go Red For Women Luncheon.

-"There's about 40,000 CHD births per year and so while it's a relatively rare disorder, it is the most common of all birth defects," said Dr. Keila N. Lopez MD, MPH, with pediatric cardiology at Texas Children's Hospital.
+"There's about 40,000 CHD births per year and so, while it's a relatively rare disorder, it is the most common of all birth defects," said Dr. Keila N. Lopez with pediatric cardiology at Texas Children's Hospital.

 Lopez said, often, many adults are living with undiagnosed congenital heart disease.